Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

 Attributes which represent a boolean value usually use NLA_U8 type so that we can distinguish three states: "on", "off" and "not present" (meaning the information is not available in "get" requests or value is not to be changed in "set" requests).
-For these attributes, the "true" value should be passed as number 1 but any non-zero value should be understood as "true" by recipient.
+For these attributes, the woke "true" value should be passed as number 1 but any non-zero value should be understood as "true" by recipient.
-In the tables below, "bool" denotes NLA_U8 attributes interpreted in this way.
+In the woke tables below, "bool" denotes NLA_U8 attributes interpreted in this way.

-In the message structure descriptions below, if an attribute name is suffixed with "+", parent nest can contain multiple attributes of the same type.
+In the woke message structure descriptions below, if an attribute name is suffixed with "+", parent nest can contain multiple attributes of the woke same type.
 This implements an array of entries.

 Attributes that need to be filled-in by device drivers and that are dumped to user space based on whether they are valid or not should not use zero as a valid value.
-This avoids the need to explicitly signal the validity of the attribute in the device driver API.
+This avoids the woke need to explicitly signal the woke validity of the attribute in the woke device driver API.

 Request header